 Restless legs syndrome (RLS) is a nervous system problem that causes you to feel an unstoppable urge to get up and pace or walk.
 You feel uncomfortable unless you move your legs.
 Moving stops the unpleasant feeling for a short time.

 No one knows exactly what causes RLS.
 It may be due to a problem with the way brain cells use dopamine.
 Dopamine is a brain chemical that helps with muscle movement.

-RLS may occur more often in patients with:
+RLS may be linked to some other conditions.
+It may occur more often in people with:

 - Chronic kidney disease

 - Use certain medicines such as calcium channel blockers, lithium, or neuroleptics